availo/wowza-vhost-loadbalancer/README.md

 caution, and be sure to install it in a lab environment before considering it for production use.

+To make debugging / troubleshooting easier, change logging type from "INFO" to "DEBUG" in log4j.properties.
+(Don't use this setting in production - your log files will become *very* verbose.)

 Feel free to send any questions, suggestions or comments to me on github -- at -- segfault.no.

 ## Changelog

+### 2013-06-13 - Version 2.0 (beta) - Support for Wowza 3.6.x and DVR
+ * Support for Wowza 3.6.x, which changed the way sessionIds are handled in the playlists for Cupertino streaming.
+   Redirecting from Wowza < 3.6.x to newer edge server seems to work, but redirecting from Wowza >= 3.6.x to older edge servers will *not* work, due to the new sessionId handling.
+ * Bugfix in the HTTP redirect modules: redirectAppName and redirectPort would only be read once, and used for all other applications.
+   Thanks to Gelencsér István for reporting this issue.
+ * Support for DVR streams, which require that session Ids are valid for the edge servers.
+Thanks to Thomas Swedin for reporting this problem.

 ### 2012-11-15